Alan Foster (BMX rider): Professional

-Career bicycle motocross titles
+Titles

 Note: Listed are District, State/Provincial/Department, Regional, National, and International titles in italics.
 "Defunct" refers to the fact of that sanctioning body in question no longer existing at the start of the racer's career or at that stage of his/her career.
 Depending on point totals of individual racers, winners of Grand Nationals do not necessarily win National titles.
 Series and one off Championships are also listed in block.